mathebuddy/mathebuddy/README.md

 Run the following commands:

 ```
-cd YOUR_FAVORITE_DIRECTORY/mathebuddy
+cd YOUR_FAVORITE_DIRECTORY/mathebuddy/docs
 python3 -m http.server 8314
 ```

-Open `http://localhost:8314/docs` in your favorite browser.
+Open `http://localhost:8314/` in your favorite browser.
 You may choose some other port than `8314`.

-Alternatively, you may also use the admin tool `cmd.sh` and follow the instructions to start the webserver.
+Alternatively, you may also use script `./web.sh` in the root directory of the repository.

 ```
 cd YOUR_FAVORITE_DIRECTORY/mathebuddy